amarce4/qlbm-mcgill/README.md

 #     from there use QST to get the estimated statevector of the grid and velocity qubits,
 #     onto which |0>s are prepended and appended for ancillae, and then used for reinitialization
 #
-# All: Create a method of easily choosing initial conditions
+# Create a method of easily choosing initial conditions
 #   - Gates are applied to grid and velocity qubits to produce initial conditions
 #
 # Simulation2D: Include obstacles (will not be run through QPU, purely visual)